Center for Pathway Experiences

 to get it set up!

-Meeting with a pathways representative to discuss possibilities is beneficial for learning about the many resources on hand to research and locate your dream internship.
+Meeting with a pathways representative to discuss possibilities is beneficial for learning about the many resources to research and locate your dream internship.

 Use the internship as a springboard into the working world by making an effort to develop what employers call soft skills or career readiness competency skills: